Projects & Studies

 The Brays Bayou watershed is located in southwest Harris County and portions of Ft.
 Bend County and drains parts of the cities of Houston, Missouri City, Stafford, Bellaire, West University, Southside Place and the Meadows.
 The bayou flows eastward from Fort Bend County to its confluence with the Houston Ship Channel.

 This heavily urbanized watershed covers approximately 127 square miles and includes three primary streams: Brays Bayou, Keegans Bayou and Willow Waterhole Bayou.
 There are about 121 miles of open streams within the watershed, including the primary streams and tributary channels.
-The estimated population within the Brays Bayou watershed (Harris County portion) is just over 722,000.
+Based on the 2010 U.S. Census, the estimated population of the Harris County portion of the Brays Bayou watershed is 717,198.

 Aerial of Arthur Storey Park Detention Basin, Brays Bayou, 2008.